Mission Gold Watercolor Review, Pans and Tube Sets, Lightfast Tests, White Class Gouache Hybrid by Mijello, Differences

 On average, when you buy this brand in sets instead of individual tubes, the per-tube cost breaks down to a third of the price of other professional paints like Daniel Smith.
 While I personally love Daniel Smith, I'm glad I got this Mission Gold set first so I could narrow down just which colors were worth spending more on D.S. tubes.
-If you're looking for tube paints - which are also the most economical way to build dry pan palettes that you can refill over time, look no further.
+If you're looking for tube paints (which are the most economical way to build dry pan palettes that you can refill over time) look no further.

-Mission Gold has all of the basic, non-granulating, non-specialty mineral colors covered.
+Mission Gold has many of the basic, non-granulating, non-specialty mineral colors covered.
 In their pure pigments set they also expand to offer Cobalt Turquoise, but overall the thing they are lacking are pigments like cerulean, potters pink, and gemstones/minerals like ground up tigers eye, hematite, bloodstone, sodalite etc. that you can mainly only find in Daniel Smith's range.
 For the basic primary mixing colors like magenta, yellows and non-granulating blues, Mission Gold paints are one of my favorite brands.
 They offer vibrant, clean colors with finely ground pigments comparable to other top quality brands.
 There is no reason to spend a lot more on common colors like Phthalo blue and greens (pb15, pg7, pg36 etc.) when Mission Gold offers them so cheaply in sets.
 Single tubes is a different story, those are VERY much more expensive individually, where their price becomes comparable to Daniel Smith.

-They mix well, creating vibrant clean colors when mixed.
+Their single pigment colors mix very well, creating vibrant clean secondary colors when mixed.
 If you want to tame them down a bit, mixing neutrals is easy with some color theory practice (start by mixing complementary colors or blue + brown to make grays and black).
 All of them dilute well with water to pale pastel-like colors.
 The warm browns were lovely for making rust effects and the salt reaction for texture was dramatic.
 I loved using them with a clear glaze pen for layering multiple colors on top of each other, as all of them glaze beautifully.